Scotland is one of those countries where the question isn’t what is there to do, but where do I even start.

 Discover more guides to history and heritage in Scotland >

-Whisky and distillery visits in Scotland
+Whisky in Scotland

 There are over 150 working whisky distilleries in Scotland and visiting one is one of the great travel experiences the country offers, whether you consider yourself a whisky drinker or not.